astriaai/headshots-starter/README.md

    - Fill in `your-hosted-url/leap/image-webhook` with https://{your-hosted-url}/leap/image-webhook
    - Fill in `your-webhook-secret` with any arbitrary URL friendly string eg.`shadf892yr398hq23h`

-   Note - on your first deploy you can use https://headshots-starter.vercel.app as a placeholder for `your-hosted-url`.
-Once you deploy your own app, swap the url in.

 6. Create a [Resend](https://resend.com/) account (Optional)

    - Fill in `your-resend-api-key` with your Resend API Key if you wish to use Resend to email users when their model has finished training.